XeroxQ/chronograph/README.md

 * Trigger flows at exact timer- or stopwatch durations with millisecond (fractional seconds) precision,
 * Self-explanatory flow cards for easy integration of timers and stopwatches in your home automation.

-### HomeyScript
+**HomeyScript**

-Timers and stopwatches can be controlled using [HomeyScript](https://homeyscript.homey.app).
+Timers and stopwatches can also be controlled using [HomeyScript](https://homeyscript.homey.app).
 For example, this script will stop all running timers:

 ```javascript
 let app = await Homey.apps.getApp({id:'nl.fellownet.chronograph'});